flatpickr/flatpickr/content/plugins.md

 weight = "9"
 +++

-Plugins are in essentially a set of [hooks](/events-hooks), that receive a config object (optionally) and a [flatpickr instance](/instance-methods-properties-elements/)
+Plugins are essentially a set of [hooks](/events-hooks), that receive an optional config object and a [flatpickr instance](/instance-methods-properties-elements/).

 Functionality requested by users that doesn't make it to core usually ends up in a plugin.
 The `flatpickr` repo comes with a few [plugins](https://github.com/chmln/flatpickr/tree/master/dist/plugins).